-Some entry-level tests include a Test Information Packet, which stands for Test Information Packet.
+What is a TIP?
+And why is it important?
+Some entry-level tests include a TIP, which stands for Test Information Packet.
 TIPs were designed to assess candidates’ ability to learn, remember, and apply new information.
 Some of the material is written (e.g., work related articles and facts), and some is visual (e.g., “Wanted Posters", maps).
 TIPs are an essential, timed part of the tests they accompany.
 They are distributed and collected (after a study period) prior to handing out the test booklets.
 The number of test items that are based on information from the TIP varies by test series.

 Determining who will be promoted into the position of first-line supervisor of your corrections facility is a critical decision.
 First-line supervisors are not only responsible for daily operations and the supervision of subordinates, but in an emergency situation, they’re leading the response.
-You need someone with the integrity, communications skills, and leadership qualities to maintain everyone’s safety in a hostile environment.
+You need someone with the integrity, communication skills and leadership qualities to maintain everyone’s safety in a hostile environment.

 IPMA-HR’s First-line Supervisor Test provides you with the information you need to help ensure only the most highly qualified candidates with the greatest leadership potential are promoted in your agency.